 The validity of the filtered radiances, unfiltered radiances, TOA fluxes, and identified scene types has been examined with various validation studies and quality checks.
-The validation of the filtered radiances is discussed in the BDS TRMM Edition1 Quality Summary.
+The validation of the filtered radiances is discussed in the BDS Quality Summary.

-Unfiltered Radiances:
+Unfiltered Radiances

 The unfiltered radiances are linear functions of the filtered radiances where the coefficients are the Spectral Correction Coefficients (SCC).
-The SCCs are based on the spectral response of the instrument channel, S{λ}^{i} , where λ is wavelength and i = SW, TOT, WN for shortwave, total, and window channel, respectively.
-The Si{λ} has been measured as part of the instrument calibration and characterization.
+The SCCs are based on the spectral response of the instrument channel, S^i{λ} , where λ is wavelength and i = SW, TOT, WN for shortwave, total, and window channel, respectively.
+The S^i{λ} has been measured as part of the instrument calibration and characterization.
 The SCCs are based on a database of spectral radiances from typical surfaces, such as ocean, land, desert, snow, and cloud.
 Edition 1 uses the same spectral radiance database (except for clear ocean) and spectral correction algorithm as was used on ERBE to determine unfiltered radiances.
-In Edition 2, unfiltered radiances are determined using updated spectral response functions, a significantly improved spectral radiance database, and a new spectral correction algorithm (see Loeb et al, "Determination of Unfiltered Radiances from the Clouds and the Earth's Radiant Energy System (CERES) Instrument", J. Appl.
-Meteor. [submitted 2000]).
+To unfilter SW radiances, the ERBE unfiltering algorithm uses a theoretical ratio between unfiltered and filtered radiances defined at various angles in overcast and cloud-free conditions over ocean, land, desert and snow.
+Interpolation between these theoretical ratios is used to determine coefficients under partly and mostly cloudy conditions.